matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 * One at the top-level of the `content`, which should contain any users to mention *for this edit*.
-* One inside the `m.new_content` property, which should contain the full list of mentioned users in any version of the event.
+* One inside the `m.new_content` property, which should contain the full list of mentioned users in any version of the event, unless a mention is removed (see below).

-It is recommended that clients use an empty top-level `m.mentions` property when editing an event, *unless* the edit is significant or if additional users are mentioned.
+It is recommended that clients use an empty top-level `m.mentions` property when editing an event, *unless* the edit is significant or if additional users are mentioned in the latest version.

 For example, if there is an event: